-Organised by the Smith Institute for Industrial Mathematics and System Engineering, the goal of TakeAIM 2015 is to make visible the crucial role that mathematics plays and will increasingly play in all aspects of our lives.
+Organised by the Smith Institute for Industrial Mathematics and System Engineering and enabled by the generous sponsorship of Dyson, Babcock International, EPSRC, GCHQ, National Nuclear Laboratory, NAG, QinetiQ, Satellite Applications Catapult and Syngenta, the goal of TakeAIM 2017 is to make visible the crucial role that mathematics plays and will increasingly play in all aspects of our lives.

 The next few decades will see fundamental changes in the way we live, work and communicate.
 The mathematical sciences will have ever greater influence on shaping how we interact with friends, colleagues and neighbours, on the goods and services that we use, on how we maintain our health, how we travel and how we consume natural resources.

 Whatever these innovations are, they will be underpinned by mathematics.
 Research in mathematical sciences is happening right now and will be crucial to our future economy and social well-being.
 Rapid advances in capacity for computing and data handling are creating opportunities that can be exploited through the imagination and insights of mathematical scientists.
 Their work will build upon the stunning successes of mathematics in understanding and predicting the behaviour of physical, biological, and social systems.

 The TakeAIM competition highlights some of the areas where new thinking is coming over the horizon, with influence far outside the academic world.
 It enables young researchers to express in their own words and for a general audience the potential future impact of their work.

 You can read the previous winners and runners-up publications here.

 Thinking of participating?
 Let us know you plan to submit an entry by emailing the title of your research topic and university affiliation to firstname.lastname@example.org.
 We'd also love to know how you heard about the competition.

 Each entry to the competition must be based upon a piece of research that the entrant has been directly involved in carrying out, explaining: